-Etsy has revolutionized ecommerce for buyers and sellers of vintage and handmade crafts and supplies.
-Etsy is great for sellers of vintage and handmade goods but if you aren't a fan of Etsy's marketplace and fees then here are good Etsy alternatives ⇣ to choose from instead.
+Etsy has revolutionized eCommerce for buyers and sellers of vintage and handmade crafts and supplies.
+Etsy is great for sellers of vintage and handmade goods but if you aren’t a fan of Etsy’s marketplace and fees, then here are good Etsy alternatives ⇣ to choose from to start selling online.

 Etsy is the leading marketplace for crafters, artists, and collectors to sell handmade creations, vintage goods, and both handmade and non-handmade crafting supplies.

-- Best overall: Shopify is the leading all-in-one ecommerce platform that lets you to sell online.
-Shopify is cheap, feature-rich, comes with with unlimited products and file storage, and it comes with a huge selection of themes.
+- Best overall: Shopify is the leading all-in-one e-commerce platform that lets you sell online.
+Shopify is cheap, feature-rich, comes with unlimited products and file storage, and comes with a huge selection of themes.

-- Cheapest alternative to Etsy: Wix is a drag-and-drop website builder with excellent ecommerce cabilities and user-friendly templates that make it easy to build an online shop.
-Also with Wix you can use their Etsy app and easily integrate your Etsy shop with your Wix site.
+- The cheapest alternative to Etsy: Wix is a drag-and-drop website builder with excellent e-commerce capabilities and user-friendly templates that make it easy to build an online shop.
+Also with Wix, you can use their Etsy app and easily integrate your Etsy shop with your Wix site.

 Since 2005, Etsy has been a dedicated global, online marketplace community for the sale of vintage and handmade crafts.
-For the creative or vintage market owner who has never stepped into the world of e-commerce and is looking to be plugged into a niche market, Etsy is a sure-fire way to jumpstart an online business.
+For the creative or vintage market owner who has never stepped into the world of e-commerce and is looking to be plugged into a niche market, Etsy is a surefire way to jumpstart an e-business.

 Not only can you sell your products, but you can also connect with millions of other artisans and vendors to scope out competitor prices, support other vendors, and take advantage of a large amount of daily web traffic the site receives.

-If Etsy is not for you, then perhaps one of these other ecommerce competitor sites like Etsy would work better for your needs.
+If Etsy is not for you, then perhaps one of these other eCommerce Etsy competitors, similar to Etsy, would work better for your needs.
 Fortunately, all of the following are still very crafter-friendly and will assist in the expansion of your business should you choose to go in a different direction.

 Shopify is for online businesses, both big and small, no matter what you’re selling.
-It is an easy-to-use and popular alternative to Etsy.
-Shopify offers multiple themes to choose from, Buy Buttons that can be embedded into other websites, like WordPress, and a number of add ons that can be downloaded to further customize your store.
+It is an easy-to-use and one of the popular Etsy alternatives for selling online.
+Shopify offers multiple themes to choose from, Buy Buttons that can be embedded into other websites, like WordPress, and a number of add-ons that can be downloaded to further customize your store.

 Pros and cons